 /s/ Alfonso Faustino

 Notwithstanding my crazy traveling schedule and life-style, I still wanted a pet — I love all animals: land, see, and air — mammals, birds, reptiles, and amphibians.
 I’ve had them all from a green iguana to a Holstein thoroughbred.
 These animals are high-maintenance and need constant care.
 For example a dog.
 I would love to adopt another Retired Racing Greyhound, but my acting schedule just doesn’t allow me to adopt one.
-If I get called to fly out somewhere for an audition from my crib in Beverly Hills or San Francisco, who will take care of my greyhound at a moment’s notice?
+If I get called to fly out somewhere for an audition from my crib in Beverly Hills, CA, who will take care of my greyhound at a moment’s notice?

 It is in my nature to take care of another being…so, I did some research, and I decided to focus my need of caring of another being to that of a tarantula; hence, I am a beginner-level tarantula owner.